-Once house is empty, thorough cleaning and disinfection has to be carried out.
+Once a house is empty, thorough cleaning and disinfection has to be carried out.

-Restricitions lifted and re-stocking permitted only if environmental tests of house result negative for Salmonella spp.s.
+Restrictions lifted and re-stocking permitted only if environmental tests of house result negative for Salmonella spp.

-Re-population in enriched cages with vaccinated flock.
+Re-population in enriched cages with a vaccinated flock or to be vaccinated with the approved vaccines.

-Compensation: Legal notice has been approved by the Cabinet.
+Compensation: Legal notice 255 of 2012- "Measures for the Eradication of Salmonella Regulations" dictates compensation rates.
 However the actual current market price for eggs would not be exceeded.